 Here is an excellent piece about India that I got from an internet site.
 The author is unknown, but he may be a Dalit or low caste Indian.
 It sums up why India is such a Hellhole – Indians created it that way.

-We have a commenter on here called Dota, an Indian Muslim, who hates India way more than I do.
+We had a commenter on here called Dota, an Indian Muslim who hates India way more than I do.
 He fled to Canada.
-He recently said that India is Hell and it’s people are the scum of humanity.
+He recently said that India is Hell, and its people are the scum of humanity.
 That’s a hard-hitting thing to say, but is it true?
 He lived there for many years and I did not.

 It does appear that Indian society and culture itself is at the core of India’s problems, and I can’t help but think that the religion of Hinduism is a big part of the country’s problems.
 As Dota says, of all religions, Hinduism cares about people the least.
 A shocking statement, but is it true?

-In another comment, I talked about the hundreds of millions starving, diseased, shitting outdoors and living in the streets or fetid slums of India.
-According to Dota, Indian elites feel that the Indian poor living and dying in Hell deserve everything they get, up to and including death.
+In another comment, I talked about the hundreds of millions of people starving, diseased, shitting outdoors and living in the streets or fetid slums of India.
+According to Dota, Indian elites feel that the Indian poor living and dying in Hell that is India deserve everything they get up to and including death.
 That’s why there’s so little effort to fix up the mess – the poor deserve their fate.
 They even deserve to die.
-A shocking statement again, but what if it is true?
+A frightening remark again, but what if it is true?

 And once again, this belief seems to circle back around to Hinduism once again.
 The Hindu religion seems to be at the very heart and core of India’s Hell on Earth.